sergioenterprisedb/cloudnativepg-dr-openshift-demo/README.md

 These scripts are based in CloudNativePG project:
 - [CloudNativePG](https://cloudnative-pg.io)
 - [CloudNativePG github](https://github.com/cloudnative-pg/cloudnative-pg)
+- This demo has been tested with CloudNativePG 1.27.0 using Barman (I do not use the Barman CNPG-I plugin which is not yet compatible)

 The goal is to demonstrate CloudNativePG with disaster recovery in a Red Hat OpenShift environment.
 To replicate data from one cluster to another, object storage must be used.